 From Fishpools you circumnavigate the western side of the Radnor Fforest and drop eventually down to stay at either Glanoer or Bettws.
 The fifth day on trail finds you exploring Gwaunceste Hill before continuing on to Rhosgoch and Goblaen or Bettws for your overnight stop.

 From Rhosgoch the length of Llanbedr hill awaits then a night on the banks of the River Wye at Llyswen staying at Wye Knot Stop B&B. From Llyswen your last day brings you back to Freerein HQ.
 Well done!

 This is an absolute favourite trail of Freerein customers and staff alike.

 Arrive at Freerein HQ at 9am.
 Pack saddle bags then prepare your horses.
 Go through your individual route pack & depart.
-Out on trail all day to Cwmfillo or the Old Rectory.
+Out on trail all day to Cwmfillo or New House.
 Arrive at your accommodation, untack, feed & turn your horses out in the field.